what seabirds have been seen at the petrel station?

 LESSER ALBATROSS GROUP

-In New Zealand we call this group Mollymawks.
+In New Zealand this group is also sometimes called Mollymawks.

-Usually seen in Oct / Nov.Indian Yellow-nosed Mollymawk
+Usually seen in Oct / Nov.Indian Yellow-nosed Albatross

-Our most common alby seen throughout the year but best Apr to Dec.Black-browed Mollymawk
+Our most common alby seen throughout the year but best Apr to Dec.Black-browed Albatross

 Mostly seen in Apr to Oct.